 To follow up on our first post of the Ultimate Guide to Event App Sponsorship, in this post we’ll give you tips on how to structure your sponsorship package.
-Read on to discover how to develop your best sponsorship opportunity yet!
+Read on to discover how to develop your best possible sponsorship strategy!

 Here at EventMobi, our job is to help make every event planner’s job easier.
-To date we’ve helped event professionals to congregate over 5,000,000 attendees on our event apps, and we’ve had quite a bit of feedback along the way.
+To date, we’ve helped event professionals to congregate over 5,000,000 attendees on our event apps.
+Consequently, we’ve had quite a bit of feedback along the way.
 A common refrain that we hear goes something like this: “Well, I know how many sponsors I want but I have no idea how to convince them to sponsor me!”
 (If you don’t, check out Part 1 of our strategy crash course).
 Fortunately, we hear you loud and clear, and we’ve got you covered.

 Your pitch consists of two main components: How to build and promote your package and how to tailor your pitch to prospective sponsors.
 In this post, we’ll cover the first part by taking a detailed look at some examples of packages you could offer.

 To give you a sense of the different combinations of packages you can offer, this example breaks down a hypothetical shared sponsorship by tiers.
 If you would rather opt for an exclusive sponsorship, feel free to combine all these packages into one feature-heavy pitch.

 Bronze Sponsor – Present Yourself